mstermigol/issues-test/README.md

-This is a test repo
+This is a test repository to validate and experiment with integration using the GitHub API and GitHub Apps.